|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 Personal income tax questions should be directed to your accountant, tax advisor, or Internal Revenue Service Center.

-Retired members who are receiving a monthly benefit from TFFR may be eligible to participate in the North Dakota Public Employees Retirement System (PERS) group insurance programs.
+Individuals who are receiving a monthly benefit from TFFR may be eligible to participate in the North Dakota Public Employees Retirement System (PERS) group insurance programs.
 These include:

 In order to be eligible to join the PERS Group Insurance Plans, you must apply within 31 days from the date following any “qualifying event.”
 Long-term care insurance eligibility requirements may differ.